Gegardus/math-magicians/README.md

 ### Run tests

-- run `npm run test` to launch the test runner in the interactive watch mode.
-See the section [running tests](https://create-react-app.dev/docs/running-tests/) for more information.
+Run `npm run test` to launch the test runner in the interactive watch mode. <br> See the section [running tests](https://create-react-app.dev/docs/running-tests/) for more information.

 ## Contribute